ersc-docs/ersc-docs.github.io/pages/how-to-install.md

 # New Item Guide

 **IMPORTANT**: Seamless Coop adds new items to the game.
-They're added automatically to any character that doesn't have them upon load. **They all have item descriptions detailing their use**.
+They're added automatically to any character that doesn't have them upon resting at a grace. **They all have item descriptions detailing their use**.

 ## For basic use
 * One player must use the `Tiny Great Pot` to start a session.